+Objectives / Topics Covered Declaring and Initializing Arrays Constructing ArrayLists Indexing Into Arrays/ArrayLists Iterating Over Arrays/ArrayLists Getting the Length of an Array/ArrayLists ArrayIndexOutOfBoundsException IndexOutOfBoundsException Object References Arrays/ArrayLists as Parameters

+, ,

+'

+·

+Arrays/ArrayLists as Return Values

+Inserting and Deleting Elements

+Wrapper Classes

+Storing Objects in Arrays vs. ArrayLists

+Numerical Representations of Integers

+The List Interface

+Declaring and Initializing 2D Rectangular Arrays

+Using Nested Loops to Iterate through 2D Arrays

+Row-Major order

+HashMaps

-Indexing into arrays/ArrayLists • Iterating over arrays/ArrayLists • Getting the length of an array/ArrayLists ArrayIndexOutOfBoundsException IndexOutOfBoundsException • Understand array variables are references to objects • Arrays/ArrayLists as parameters and return values • Inserting and deleting array/ArrayList elements • Wrapper classes - Double, Integer • Storing objects/primitives in arrays vs. ArrayLists • Numerical representations of integers • Representations of non-negative integers in different bases Implications of finite integer bounds The List interface • Declaring and initializing 2-D rectangular arrays • Using nested loops to iterate through 2-D arrays row-major order • Students reminded about indices starting at 0 • Constructing, adding to, and iterating through HashMaps • Deciding which data structures to use when designing a class Assignments / Labs • Several programming exercises to master each of the topics above.
-23 exercises in total.
-Examples • Write a method that returns the index of the minimum value in an array • Write a method that returns the first value in an ArrayList • See how an ArrayList works under the hood.
-Write an ExpandingArray class that stores an array as an instance variable and supports the methods public void add(int index, int element) public void add(int element) public int remove(int index) public int size() public String toString() Write the method public int sumRow(int[][] matrix, int row) Which sums row row in the 2D array called matrix. • Explore and add to the code for a BlackJack game with a Card class, Deck class, Hand class, and BlackJack class Implement the game Battleship with several incremental checkpoints ■ Implement the Ship class ■ Implement the Location class ■ Implement the Grid class ■ Implement adding a Ship to a Grid ■ Design and implement the Player class ■ Design and implement the Battleship class Add extra features to the game
+• First Element: Write a method that returns the first value in an ArrayList Under the Hood: See how an ArrayList works under the hood.
+Write an ExpandingArray class that stores an array as an instance variable and supports the methods public void add(int index, int element) public int remove(int index) public int remove(int index) public String toString() Sum 2D Array: Write the method public int sumRow(int[][] matrix, int row), which sums the rows in the 2D array called matrix.
+Black Jack: Explore and add to the code for a BlackJack game with a Card class, Deck class, Hand class, and BlackJack class Battleship: Implement the game Battleship with several incremental checkpoints Implement the Ship class Implement the Grid class Implement adding a Ship to a Grid Design and implement the Battleship class Design and implement the Battleship class Add extra features to the game --- --